 The nature of the quantitative electrofishing survey protocol used for this Program, where all of the fish within a sampling segment are disturbed, makes it difficult, if not impossible, to complete a duplicate sample.
-While it is possible to find similar rootwads in two adjacent segments of stream, finding two 75-meter segments with pools of similar structure and depth, or riffles with similar complexity and development, is more challenging and would make the appropriate QC segments challenging to find.
+While it is possible to find similar rootwads in two adjacent segments of stream, finding two 75-meter segments with pools of similar structure and depth, or riffles with similar complexity and development, is more challenging and would make the appropriate QC segments challenging if not impossible to find.
 The time and effort required to sample an adjacent segment, as well as the number of segments required for proper QC, is also cost-prohibitive.
 This would make the typical calculations of precision difficult for fish sampling; therefore, no MQOs are presented here for fish sampling precision.
 Proper training and adherence to field protocols is likely to enhance the precision of the fish sampling (more details regarding certification and training provided in Section 5.0).
+Notably, MBSS does not have a QC duplicate electrofishing component for its statewide program.